 The Benefits of Floor Prices in the NFT Market

 Floor prices provide stability and certainty to the market.
 Consequently, buyers know what they are buying and can plan for it.
-Sellers also know what they will get for their NFTs so that no one can exploit their gullibility.
+Sellers also know what they will get for their NFTs so no one can exploit their gullibility.

 Finally, floor prices can help to discourage speculation in the market.
 People will be less likely to buy and sell tokens if they know the price will have a lower bound.